2022 Greenwich London Borough Council election

 The 2022 Greenwich London Borough Council election took place on 5 May 2022.
-All 55 members of Greenwich London Borough Council will be elected.
-The elections will take place alongside local elections in the other London boroughs and elections to local authorities across the United Kingdom.
+All 55 members of Greenwich London Borough Council were elected.
+The elections took place alongside local elections in the other London boroughs and elections to local authorities across the United Kingdom.

 In the previous election in 2018, the Labour Party maintained its longstanding control of the council, winning 42 out of the 51 seats with the Conservative Party forming the council opposition with the remaining 9 seats.
-The 2022 election will take place under new election boundaries, which will increase the number of councillors to 55.
+The 2022 election took place under new election boundaries, which increased the number of councillors to 55.

 Background

 History

 The thirty-two London boroughs were established in 1965 by the London Government Act 1963.
 They are the principal authorities in Greater London and have responsibilities including education, housing, planning, highways, social services, libraries, recreation, waste, environmental health and revenue collection.
 Some of the powers are shared with the Greater London Authority, which also manages passenger transport, police and fire.

 Since its formation, Greenwich has been continuously under Labour control except for the period from 1968 to 1971 when it was under Conservative control.
 Councillors have been elected from the Labour Party, Conservative Party, Liberal Democrats and the Social Democratic Party.
 The Liberal Democrats lost their most recent seats in the 2010 election with all seats since being won by Labour or the Conservatives.
 In the most recent election in 2018, Labour won 42 seats with 55.9% of the vote and the Conservatives won 9 seats with 23.6% of the vote.
 The Liberal Democrats received 8.6% of the vote and the Green Party received 7.7% of the vote, but neither party won any seats.
 The incumbent leader of the council is the Labour councillor Danny Thorpe, who has held that position since 2018.